Andreas Athanasiou: Chicago Blackhawks

 As a free agent from the Kings, Athanasiou joined his fourth NHL team after signing a one-year, $3 million contract with the Chicago Blackhawks on July 13, 2022.

+On June 7, 2023, Athanasiou signed a two-year extension with the Blackhawks worth $4,250,000 AAV.
+On November 24, 2024, after being a healthy scratch for much of the start of the year, the Blackhawks assigned Athanasiou to the Rockford IceHogs of the American Hockey League.

 International play

 Athanasiou was part of the gold medal-winning Ontario team at the 2011 World U-17 Hockey Challenge.
 Athanasiou was one of five players for Ontario who had five or more points in the five-game WHC, finishing with two goals and three assists.

 Personal life

-Athanasiou is ethnically of Greek and Guyanese (Indo-Guyanese) descent.
+Athanasiou is ethnically of Greek and Guyanese descent.
 His father is a pilot with Air Canada.

 In 2017, Athanasiou adopted a vegan diet.

+Since 2019, Athanasiou has been in a relationship with professional golfer Nelly Korda.